xmos/lib_qadc/doc/rst/qadc.rst

 A bench characterisation of the QADC potentiometer was conducted to verify the model.
 A 10 bit ADC was connected to the potentiometer and the voltage reading (reference voltage was logged).
 The QADC was configured to 10 bits then enabled and the estimated potentiometer setting was logged against the reference.

-In this case, less than ideal settings of 10 k for the potentiometer was used (causing a noticeable step at the end of the transfer curve) however the effect of 0 %, 20 % and -20 % deviation in the specified RC constant can be seen.
+In this case, less than ideal settings of 10 k for the potentiometer was used (causing a noticeable step at the end of the transfer curve) however the effect of 0 %, 20 % and -20 % deviation in the specified RC constant against the values used can be seen.

 .. figure:: images/calib_table_0.png
    :width: 80%